davidzwa/BabylonUnityLearnings/README.md

 # Babylon & Unity Toolkit  - Learnings
 An attempt to give people better access to the Unity Babylon Toolkit (exporter, server) to make your game in the (hopefully) newest BabylonJS and Unity ~2018.3.3f1.

-# Repo goals
-- Give and collect Unity-BabylonJS examples
+Goal: Give and collect Unity-BabylonJS examples
-- Structure your learning curve in BabylonJS to make a **real** game
-- Provide informative URL's (will move it to Wiki later)
-- (Future) provide projects for youtube content
-- (Future) provide bug support & updates for the Unity Toolkit (only)

 ## Requirements
 - NPM